Walking Pneumonia: Mycoplasma Pneumoniae Infections on the Rise in the United States

 • In some cases, a rash

 According to the New York Times, a pediatrics professor, Dr. Geoffrey Weinberg, says that children can also experience head and earaches with this infection.
-Unlike illnesses like flu or COVID-19 that usually get better in a few days, the symptoms here develop slowly and can persist for a month.
+Unlike illnesses like flu or COVID-19 which usually get better in a few days, the symptoms here develop slowly and can persist for a month.

 Dr. Matthew Isaac Harris, a PEM physician, shared with PEOPLE that the term “walking pneumonia” refers to the fact that patients usually appear healthier compared to those suffering from regular pneumonia.
 This can occasionally result in a delay in diagnosis.